-Aside from works such as [56, 50, 67, 53], which utilize the AMROC (Adaptive Mesh Refinement in Object-oriented C++) SAMR framework, hybrid WENO methods have mainly been applied on uniform or graded meshes.
-Recent examples include [1, 58, 51, 12, 45, 10].
+Aside from works such as Pantano et al. (2006), Lombardini and Pullin (2009), Ward and Pullin (2010), Matheou et al. (2010), which utilize the AMROC (Adaptive Mesh Refinement in Object-oriented C++) SAMR framework, hybrid WENO methods have mainly been applied on uniform or graded meshes.
+Recent examples include Adams and Sharif (1996), Pirozzoli (2002), Martin et al. (2006), Costa and Don (2007), Larsson and Gustafsson (2008), Chao et al. (2009).
 There has been much work in proving numerically and theoretically the stability of hybrid schemes.
-Adams et al. [1] addressed this problem and Larsson & Gustafsson [45] give a detailed analysis, particularly proving the stability for a hybrid match between finite difference WENO and centered stencils.
-Their proof, using Kreiss or GKS theory [29], directly applies to our scheme's framework in the uniform case, yet, is difficult to extend to the SAMR case with overlapping grids.
-A brief discussion is provided in §13.4 of [29], where the stability of overlapping grids is theorized to be stable when viewed as an over-specified boundary value problem and deemed provable at least in the one-dimensional case.
+Adams et al. Adams and Sharif (1996) addressed this problem and Larsson & Gustafsson Larsson and Gustafsson (2008) give a detailed analysis, particularly proving the stability for a hybrid match between finite difference WENO and centered stencils.
+Their proof, using Kreiss or GKS theory Gustafsson et al. (1995), directly applies to our scheme's framework in the uniform case, yet, is difficult to extend to the SAMR case with overlapping grids.
+A brief discussion is provided in §13.4 of Gustafsson et al. (1995), where the stability of overlapping grids is theorized to be stable when viewed as an over-specified boundary value problem and deemed provable at least in the one-dimensional case.

-Another high-order (in fact fourth-order accurate) method for use with SAMR has been developed for the Chombo SAMR software [11] based on a globally conservative finite volume formulation.
+Another high-order (in fact fourth-order accurate) method for use with SAMR has been developed for the Chombo SAMR software Colella et al. (2009) based on a globally conservative finite volume formulation.
 This approach, while well adapted to inviscid simulations, can suffer from numerical dissipation in smooth flow regions, impeding its suitability for small-scale diffusive and viscous phenomena.
 The problem is shared by the classical second-order accurate MUSCL (Monotone Upstream-centered Schemes for Conservation Laws) methods and by most pure WENO schemes, thereby motivating the present work.

 Diffusive effects in reacting flows have become a topic of recent research interest.
-Day et al. [13], using the BoxLib software, have reported lower-order accurate, SAMR-based, finite volume simulations for subsonic turbulent flames that model detailed chemistry and diffusive mixing.
+Day et al. Day et al. (July 2009), using the BoxLib software, have reported lower-order accurate, SAMR-based, finite volume simulations for subsonic turbulent flames that model detailed chemistry and diffusive mixing.
 For their flows, the compressibility is small and this allows use of a low-Mach-number formulation.
-A hybrid essentially non-oscillatory (ENO)/centered-difference method with third-order Runge-Kutta (RK) time integration was used by Fedkiw [25] for the simulation of reacting flow.
+A hybrid essentially non-oscillatory (ENO)/centered-difference method with third-order Runge-Kutta (RK) time integration was used by Fedkiw Fedkiw et al. (1997) for the simulation of reacting flow.
 Uniform grids were employed.
-Related simulations of diffusive compressible reacting flow with detailed chemistry have been conducted by Massa et al. [52].
-They utilized a third-order in time, fourth-order in space Rusanov, Kutler, Lomax, and Warming (RKLW) scheme as described by Kennedy & Carpenter [40].
+Related simulations of diffusive compressible reacting flow with detailed chemistry have been conducted by Massa et al. Massa et al. (2007).
+They utilized a third-order in time, fourth-order in space Rusanov, Kutler, Lomax, and Warming (RKLW) scheme as described by Kennedy & Carpenter Kennedy and Carpenter (1994).
 This method is not monotone or total variation diminishing (TVD) and a numerical filter, which is not appropriate for shock-capturing and SAMR, was used to damp spurious oscillations.
 Neglecting shock waves, a two-dimensional simulation of an equivalent shear layer behind triple points in detonations was conducted.
-Double Mach reflection (DMR) simulations with viscosity and thermal conduction have been reported by Vas Ilev et al. [36].
-No-slip boundary conditions were used, which applies to shock-solid surface interactions rather than shock-shock interactions.
-Similar work has also been done for twoand three-dimensional, turbulent, compressible, reacting flow by Poludnenko et al. [59], using the fixed-grid massively parallel framework Athena-RFX.
+Double Mach reflection (DMR) simulations with viscosity and thermal conduction have been reported by Vas Ilev et al. (2004).
+No-slip boundary conditions were used, which applies to shocksolid surface interactions rather than shock-shock interactions.
+Similar work has also been done for twoand three-dimensional, turbulent, compressible, reacting flow by Poludnenko et al. Poludnenko and Oran (2010), using the fixed-grid massively parallel framework Athena-RFX.
 Their numerical method is based on a fully unsplit corner transport upwind (CTU) algorithm and an integration scheme using Colella-Woodward (PPM) spatial reconstruction in conjunction with an approximate nonlinear HLLC Riemann solver to achieve 3rd-order accuracy in space and 2nd-order accuracy in time.